Best Online Master’s Degrees in: Human Resource Management

 Graduates of a master’s-level human resource management program may be qualified to work as a human resources manager at companies, businesses, and governmental and non-profit organizations.
 Human resource managers are responsible for planning, directing, and coordinating the administrative functions of an organization.
 They are also responsible for the recruiting and interviewing of new staff, and they function as a liaison between the company’s employees and management.

-According to the U.S. Bureau of Labor Statistics (BLS), human resource managers earned a median annual salary of $99,180 in 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), human resource managers earned a median annual salary of $99,180.
 The BLS expects employment of human resource managers to increase 13% from 2010 to 2020 because the formation of new companies, or the expansion of existing ones, will drive demand for these professionals to administer programs.
 However, this is no guarantee of salary or employment opportunity, which is determined by employer, location, and the state of the economy.